programarivm/tutorials/acme_blog/README.md

 * Author: Jordi Bassagañas, [programarivm.com](http://programarivm.com)

-It's not uncommon to find dozens of Symfony examples out there showing how to validate Doctrine entities from within an MVC controller -- for documentation and learning purposes, I guess.
+It's not uncommon to find dozens of Symfony examples out there showing how to validate Doctrine entities from within an MVC controller -- for documentation and learning purposes.
 However, shouldn't that logic be moved to the model layer since its very nature is business logic?
 And what about the skinny controller/model pattern?

 I think it should!